gorgarp/TwitchTranslate/README.md

       "en", "fr", "de", "es", "it", "nl", "sv", "pl", "pt", "ru", "zh", "ja", "ko", "ar", "tr", "da", "fi", "no", "cs", "el"
       ```
+      > **Note:** Any combination of the supported languages should work.
+Ex.
+ES to EN, JA to FR, etc
 2. **Add Language to Supported List**
     - To add a new language, ensure it is supported by MarianMT and Whisper models.
     - Update the `supported_languages` list in the script with the new language code.